Weyaaron/nvim-training/Readme.md

 safe you may start in an empty buffer/directory.

 # Available tasks

+The following sections lists the tasks that are available.
+The code may ship with many more, but their state is unfinished.
+Accesing them might be possible, but is your own risk.

 ## Movements
 | Name | Description | Notes |